githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/3-configure-github-copilot.md

 In this unit we'll be going over the following:

 - Signing up for GitHub Copilot
-- How to Configure GitHub Copilot with Visual Studio Code
+- Configuring GitHub Copilot with Visual Studio Code
+- Troubleshooting GitHub Copilot in Visual Studio Code

 Now let's dive into how to get started with Signing up for GitHub Copilot.